giggity404/Mein-Kolonie-Datapack/README.md

 #### New Loot tables
 -Adds aquaculture neptunium loot table to bonus5 fisherman loot table, with Neptunes Bounty Research as a condition
 -Changes the enchanter loot table to the enchanting table mechanics, to easily include all modded enchantments, the enchanting level is adjusted for each enchanter level.
 A mending buff is added as it would be very rare without it.
 They are converted to single enchantments to overriding all enchantments after position [0] with an empty string.
 This may be changed to manually listing all enchantment and its weight at a later date.

+#### New Advancments
+-Added hidden advancements for poor colony management, eg hitting your citizens
+-Added guard armor achievements, triggered by interacting with them when wearing it (full gold, full diamond, full netherite, full plate with netherite sword, full neptunium)
+-Added raid loot advancement for scimitar, spear and spectre
+-Added location advancement for walking through a naturally gen abandoned colony